 Localized means the tumor is only in 1 area of the body.

 Locally advanced means the tumor involves or attaches to nearby tissues or organs.
 This often means it is not possible to remove the tumor because of its location, size, or the organs it involves.

 Metastatic means the sarcoma has spread to parts of the body far away from where the sarcoma started.

-About 60% of sarcomas are found as a localized sarcoma.
-The 5-year survival rate for people with localized sarcoma is 81%.
+About 59% of sarcomas are found as a localized sarcoma.
+The 5-year relative survival rate for people with localized sarcoma is over 81%.

-About 18% of sarcomas are found in a locally advanced stage.
-The 5-year survival rate for people with locally advanced sarcoma is 56%.
+About 19% of sarcomas are found in a locally advanced stage.
+The 5-year relative survival rate for people with locally advanced sarcoma is 58%.

-About 15% of sarcomas are found in a metastatic stage.
-The 5-year survival rate for people with metastatic sarcoma is 16%.
+About 16% of sarcomas are found in a metastatic stage.
+The 5-year relative survival rate for people with metastatic sarcoma is 17%.